softwaresaved/automated_testing/README.md

 "Refactor, optimise and parallelise your code with confidence"

-One of the risks of refactoring, optimising or parallelising our code is that we introduce a bug as we do so.
+One of the risks of refactoring, optimising or parallelising our code is that we might introduce a bug as we do so.

 We may not find these bugs until hours, days, or even weeks, later.

-In this guide, I describe a recipe for how we can use regression testing to quickly discover any bugs we might introduce when modifying our code.
+In this guide, I describe a recipe for introducing regression testing to enable us to quickly discover any bugs we might introduce when modifying our code.

 ## Overview